ASTXRTYS/Crewaistudio/auren/AUREN_STATE_OF_READINESS_REPORT.md

    - Security basics in place
    - Scaling strategies documented

+5. **Knowledge Visualization** (NEW)
+   - Real-time knowledge graph from all memory tiers
+   - Progressive loading based on zoom level
+   - Live updates showing knowledge access
+   - Tier-based visual differentiation
+   - User context highlighting
+   - Multi-agent knowledge comparison

 ### What You Can Do TODAY:
 - Deploy the entire system with one command
 - Create new AI agents with automatic memory
 - Monitor all system metrics in real-time
 - Detect anomalies in agent behavior
 - Scale to handle thousands of agents
+- **Visualize agent knowledge in real-time** (NEW)
+- **See exactly what your AI knows and thinks** (NEW)

 ---